Welcome to Heal Yourself Yoga!

 And finally, Buddhism.
 I’m by no means an expert.
 I’m not hosting week long silent meditations or carrying around a zazen pillow.
 But the 1st time I learned about the basic tenets of Buddhism I was so shocked.
 I’d grown up in a fundamental Christian household so the teachings of Buddha were far beyond anything I’d ever been exposed to.

 So if any of that sounds interesting….then WELCOME.
-I’m so happy to have this little space and corner of the world to help if I can.
+I’m so happy to share this little corner of the world with you.
 Because that’s all I want to do with this precious life – provide a little comfort, honesty and humor.

 Jessica with husband Sunny